 When making decisions regarding installing a new surveillance system, the first thing to address is a privacy compliance checklist.
 It is even recommended that a walk-through with a privacy specialist help with the placement of cameras, understanding video data, and developing comprehensive policies to protect consumer privacy.

 Is Surveillance Right For You?

 To help understand a variety of concerns, the following list of questions can help your company make the right decisions and protect your company’s valuable reputation.

 - Is a surveillance system right for your business?
 There are many solutions to developing a secure retail establishment, and not all of them include a surveillance system.
 As a business owner or decision-maker, can you express how a surveillance system pertains to your business’s function and operation?
 When you can define the benefits of a surveillance system to the retail industry’s activities, can you show how the system will work to achieve your goals?
 If you believe that the system will protect your establishment as a form of security, can you define the locations that will benefit you?
 If only being used for protection, do you have other less expensive or even better security options?
 It may be reasonable to use a combination of security measures such as a camera system and a security guard better meet the needs of maintaining a safe establishment.

 - During the installation of the security system, is it being installed in such a way as it will meet your needs?
 Security cameras have a wide variety of uses in retail.
 They can help improve the customer experience and assist with layouts and product placement.
 Are these features important to you, or is it merely a security measure?
 When installing the cameras, the arrangement of camera angles must be positioned to only record data that is relevant to the purposes in which the system will be used.
 Does the cameras’ position avoid any extra sensitive data such as angles that could include exterior businesses?
 It is also essential to determine the size and quality of the images required to meet the system’s purposes.
-Finding out this information first will help save the costs of installing the wrong type of cameras and realizing the mistake later.
+Finding out this information first will help save the costs of installing the wrong type of camera and realizing the mistake later.